 When I think of my struggles and frustrations from my first few years in the classroom, many of it revolved around all of the materials and resources I was accumulating and where the heck it was all supposed to go.
+My classroom storage has always been lacking, and there’s so much stuff.
 I tend to get behind and bogged down during the year and just throw things in places for a quick fix.
-Then I spend way too much time in the summer trying to organize everything while also vowing to never do it again.
+Then I spend way too much time in the summer trying to organize everything while also vowing to never do it again (narrator: she does it again).
 I spend so much of my Back to School time organizing and cleaning from the previous year, and don’t spend enough time doing things that I feel like will help me make the next year better.

 Sign up for my newsletter!